 According to the Multiannual Average Total Annual Precipitation Shapefile for the period 1981-2010, precipitation in the two study areas is dominated by the precipitation range of 2,500 to 3,000 mm, which allows for describing and establishing similar behaviors.
-In the case of the reference region, the ranges of 3,000-4,000 mm and 4,000-5,000 mm are found to a lesser extent, respectively (See Table 15 and Table 16).
+In the case of the reference region, the range of 3,000-4,000 mm is algo present (See Table 15 and

+Table 16).

-This similarity is explained, according to IDEAM, because the Amazon is a vast expanse of vegetation that contributes a large amount of humidity to the air, which is transported by the trade winds to the west.
+This similarity is explained, according to IDEAM7, because the Amazon is a vast expanse of vegetation that contributes a large amount of humidity to the air, which is transported by the trade winds to the west.
 The Colombian territory, being located in the northwest of this area, receives a significant amount of this humidity, which induces particular characteristics to the climate, especially in the southeastern sector known as the Colombian Amazon.
 In the Colombian Amazon, the humid air masses in their movement towards the West encounter the Andes mountain range.
 As they are forced to rise by the orography, the humidity condenses, generating vertical cloud development and abundant precipitation.
 This makes the north-west of the Amazon (that is, the Colombian Amazon territory) one of the rainiest sectors of the entire region; in this way, in the Colombian territory, sectors such as the Amazonian foothills and plains stand out for being quite rainy.
 The effects of the Amazon are not only limited to the southeastern sector but also transcend the south and center of the Colombian Andean region.
 At certain times of the year, synoptic systems from the Amazon bring significant amounts of humidity and precipitation to the southern part of the Andean region, particularly to the upper part of the Putumayo, Caquetá and Magdalena rivers.